ron2015schmitt/Mathematiques-old/doc/coding-guide/scalars/quaternion/README.md

 ☀ inv(q1) ➜ Quaternion<double> 0.0666667 + -0.133333*i + 0.0666667*j + 0.2*k;
 ☀ conj(q1) ➜ Quaternion<double> 1 + -2*i + j + 3*k;
 ```
-## Functions
+## Containers of Quaternions

 Mathématiques container classes (ie `Vector<D>`, `Matrix<d>`, and `Tensor<D>` can have quaternions as their underlying type.
-Below is an example of container math with quaternions.
+Below is are examples of container math with quaternions.
 Mixed math is allowed.

 ```C++